Michelle3334/freaky_memory/README.md

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)

 ## Compatibility Testing
-* The website was tested on Google Chrome.
+* The website was tested on Google Chrome, and Samsung cellphones.
 * The website was viewed on a variety of device sizes such as Desktop, Samsung S10 and Samsung tablet, I used the responsive function when inspecting the pages to view various sizes.

 ## Performance testing